funilrys/PyFunceble/docs/configuration/location.rst

 Problematics
 """"""""""""

-* How can we create a more efficient way to work with configuration ?
+* How can we create a more efficient way to work with configuration?
-* How can we make the configuration file(s) available globally so that PyFunceble can be run everywhere in the user workspace ?
+* How can we make the configuration file(s) available globally so that PyFunceble can be run everywhere in the user workspace?

 To answer those problematics, we moved the configuration location elsewhere in the place where most users expect to have their configuration file(s).

 Clone
 """""

-If you cloned the repository and you're trying to test from cloned directory (the one with for example :code:`CONTRIBUTING.md`) we consider the configuration directory as the current one.
+If you cloned the repository and you're trying to test from a cloned directory (the one with for example :code:`CONTRIBUTING.md`) we consider the configuration directory as the current one.

 .. note::
-    This behavior allow us to not modify the way we develop PyFunceble.
+    This behavior allows us to not modify the way we develop PyFunceble.

 Travis CI
 """"""""""